 If a student decides to withdraw from GLCC or reduce credit hours, tuition and fees will be refunded according to government guidelines or in accordance with schedules published each semester, whichever is applicable.
-The most recent refund schedule is printed in the Student Handbook.

 FINANCIAL AID

 Great Lakes Christian College endeavors to keep costs within reach of all students so that as many as possible can benefit from a Christ-centered education.
 Even so, financing a college education can be challenging.
 If a student has need, financial aid programs are designed to help meet that need.